d-Representation-finite self-injective algebras: Our results

 for any $x,y\in\C$.
 The composition of $a=(a_g)_{g\in G}\in\Hom_{\C/G}(x,y)$ with $b=(b_g)_{g\in G}\in\Hom_{\C/G}(y,z)$, where $a_g\in\Hom_{\C}(x,gy)$ and $b_g\in\Hom_{\C}(y,gz)$, is given by

 We remark that if $\C$ is self-injective, then the orbit category $\C/G$ is again self-injective.
-Notice also that the covering functor $F:\C\to\C/G$ induces a bijection between $(\ind\C)/G$ and $\ind(\C/G)$, even though $\C/G$ is not necessarily idempotent complete.
+Notice also that $\C/G$ is not necessarily idempotent complete, although the covering functor $F:\C\to\C/G$ induces a bijection between $(\ind\C)/G$ and $\ind(\C/G)$.

 Let $\U$ be a full subcategory of an additive category $\C$.
 The \emph{additive closure} $\add\U$ of $\U$ is the smallest full subcategory of $\C$ which contains $\U$ and is closed under direct sums and direct summands.